Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 🚆 How to get there from Toulouse: By train from Toulouse Matabiau Station (about 45 minutes).
 By car via A68 motorway (around 50 minutes).

-View of the park of Foucaud castle, a cultural stop in Gaillac during an excursion from Toulouse.
+View of the park of the castle of Foucaud, a cultural stop in Gaillac during an excursion from Toulouse.
+Photo by diegoenfrance.com

 Formal gardens in front of the Château de Foucaud, home of the Gaillac Museum of Fine Arts.